 Step 001: Initialize the protected MCP session The MCP Client sends initialize with Authorization: Bearer <PAT> header.
 The MCP-IPE verifies the PAT signature and claims locally using the issuer’s metadata and the JWKS with key selection by kid.
 On success, the MCP-IPE returns an InitializeResult that includes a capability summary (e.g., available listing functions, supported operations, size limits, required headers, and stable reason-code categories) and references to operational policies (e.g., freshness and replay requirements) and, when provided, a session identifier.
 The purpose of initialization is to confirm token validity, publish operational policy references, and provide a concise capability summary for subsequent requests.

 Step 002: Discover available capabilities The MCP Client retrieves the list of available capabilities (e.g., tools/list, resources/list, prompts/list) and the MCP-IPE returns the applicable entries.
-This step enumerates the run-time capabilities available to the resolved AE under the current ACP; the result can be narrower than the capability summary returned at initialization.
+This step enumerates the run-time capabilities available to the resolved AE under the current ACPs and permissions recorded at the corresponding flexContainer; the result can be narrower than the capability summary returned at initialization.
 For example, a discovery function may be exposed that enumerates a oneM2M container (CNT) path and resource types available to the mapped AE.
 The MCP-IPE filters tools/list, resources/list and prompts/list responses according to the effective permissions and AE/ACP state so that capabilities that would be rejected by policy are not advertised.

 Step 003: Submit a tool invocation with PAT MCP requests are JSON-RPC 2.0 messages; the MCP Client sends tools/call (method and params) with Authorization: Bearer <PAT> header.